fathimafida-k/ecart/README.md

 # E-Commerce Web Application

-A React-based e-commerce web application that allows users to browse products across multiple categories such as cosmetics, groceries, furniture, and more.
+A React-based e-commerce web application that allows users to browse products .
 Users can search products, view details, manage wishlist and cart, and place orders through a smooth and interactive UI.

 This project was developed as part of my MERN Stack internship and focuses on frontend architecture, Redux state management, and real-world e-commerce workflows.

-## 🚀 Features
+##  Features

 - Search functionality
 - Product details page